 Programs are led by top-notch faculty, who make world-changing discoveries, such as:

-Dean Pamela White is a Fellow of AACC International, an organization of scientists and food industry professionals who advance the understanding and knowledge of cereal grain science and its applications.
+Dean Pamela White is a Fellow of American Association of Cereal Chemists International, an organization of scientists and food industry professionals who advance the understanding and knowledge of cereal grain science and its applications.
+She is also a fellow of the Institute of Food Technologists, an association of the best minds in food science who serve as catalysts for change and educate consumers, the media, the public policy community, and government agencies.

 Professor Kim Greder, associate professor in human development and family studies, has received the 2013 Outstanding Engagement Award from the Association of Public and Land-grant Universities’ Board on Human Sciences.